Introduction

 export PS1="(chroot) ${PS1}"

-4.5 Basic System Configuration#
+4.5 Base System Configuration#

 Configure make.conf (Optimized for Apple Silicon):